devii-io/devii_python_tutorial/README.md

 If you do not have python installed, please visit https://www.python.org/ and follow the instructions to download the appropriate version for your OS.

+Once you have confirmed you have python installed, clone this repository and follow the instructions below

 NEXT,

 Create a python virtual environment, this will isolate project dependencies and avoid conflicts with other projects.